U.S. 'excessive force' comment touches nerve in Israel

 Thirty-two Palestinians and seven Israelis have been killed in the past two weeks of bloodshed.
 The Palestinian dead include 10 knife-wielding assailants, police said, as well as children and protesters shot in violent demonstrations.

-Israeli Defense Minister Moshe Yaalon accused Washington of "misreading" the conflict, saying shooting knife-wielding Palestinians was self-defense.
+Israeli Defence Minister Moshe Yaalon accused Washington of "misreading" the conflict, saying shooting knife-wielding Palestinians was self-defence.
 Public Security Minister Gilad Erdan called the U.S. remarks "foolish".

 As of the late hours of Thursday, no new attacks were reported amid an Israeli security clampdown in occupied East Jerusalem and the deployment of police and troop reinforcements throughout Israel.